Nonconvex Decentralized Stochastic Bilevel Optimization under Heavy-Tailed Noise: Decentralized Normalized Stochastic Gradient Descent Ascent with Variance Reduction Algorithm

 \subsection{Algorithm Design}

 To solve the reformulated Eq.~(\ref{eq:loss-minmax}), we developed a novel decentralized normalized stochastic gradient descent ascent with variance reduction (D-NSVRGDA) algorithm, which is presented in Algorithm~\ref{alg:fo-dsvrbgd2}.
-In Step 2, our algorithm computes the variance-reduced gradient estimator, originally proposed in \cite{cutkosky2019momentum}, for all three functions: $f^{(k)}(x, y)$, $g^{(k)}(x, y)$, and $g^{(k)}(x, z)$ in Eq.~(\ref{eq:loss-minmax}).
-In Step 3, the gradient estimators for each variable are combined to construct the final gradient estimator: $u^{(k)}_{t}$, $v^{(k)}_{t}$, and $w^{(k)}_{t}$.
-Then, our algorithm uses the gradient tracking approach to communicate these gradients, which is shown in Step 4.
-Finally, in Step 5, our algorithm uses the normalized gradient estimator to update the variables, followed by communication of the updated variables.
+Specifically, we use the normalized variance-reduced gradient to update three variables: $x$, $y$, and $z$.
+More specifically, in Step 3 of Algorithm~\ref{alg:fo-dsvrbgd2}, we compute the variance-reduced gradient estimator for three variables as follows: